Scarlett100/DevOps_tech257/Docker/README.md

 Docker is an open source platform for creating, shipping, testing, deploying and running applications.
 With Docker it is possible to isolate applications from the infrastructure you have configured, this allows for software to be delivered rapidly.
 The speed of Docker means that the time spent between writing code and deploying an app to production is  decreased significantly.
 In Docker, infrastructure is managed the same way applications are.

+Multiple containers running are called microservices, docker is faster than a vm.

 Below we can see the architecture: